Impulse Response Analysis of Structural Nonlinear Time Series Models: Empirical Applications

 \section{Empirical Applications}

 In this section, we showcase the practical utility of the proposed semiparametric sieve estimator by considering two applied exercises.
+In line with previous work applying nonlinear IRF methods to macroeconomic data, such as e.g. \cite{kilian2011responses,goncalvesImpulseResponseAnalysis2021,goncalvesStatedependentLocalProjections2024} and \cite{goncalvesNonparametricLocalProjections2024}, our discussion is focused on point impulse response estimates.
 In both cases, we will consider sieve IRFs constructed with shock relaxation: Appendix~\ref{appendix:robustness} shows that our analysis remains valid also when evaluating non-relaxed semiparametric responses.